vishalgpt579/vishalgpt579.github.io/index.md

 layout: default
 ---

-A robotics engineer with over 3.5 years of experience in research, development & teaching adjunct with a strong background in mathematics & hardware engineering, aiming to build optimized & robust applications for economical use.
+Born in Mumbai, India in March 1997.
+I am a robotics engineer with over fours years of experience in research, development & teaching at Both IIT-Bombay and ASU.
+I have a strong interest in applied mathematics and good experience in embedded system design, control theory and current doing my research in applied Clifford Algebra, aiming to build optimized & robust applications for economical use.

 ## Education